agude/agude.github.io/_drafts/2021-01-18-data_science_interview_prep_case_study.md

 Our online metrics are more business focused:

-- **Ops time saved**: Ops is spending some amount of time review spam now; how much can we cut that down?
+- **Ops time saved**: Ops is currently spending some amount of time reviewing spam; how much can we cut that down?
-- **Spam fraction**: What percent of Tweets are spam now?
+- **Spam fraction**: What percent of Tweets are spam?
 Can we reduce this?

-It is often useful, as with the spam fraction metric, to normalize our metrics so they don't go up or down just because we have more customers!
+It is often useful to normalize metrics, like the spam fraction metric, so they don't go up or down just because we have more customers!

 ### Data